txt/plm18/doc/review10.md

 	})

-Q5.
+Q6.
 What is "variable capture" problem when using macros?
-And how avoid this? (hygienic macros)
+And how to avoid this? (hygienic macros)

-Q6.
+Q7.
 In the example of Macros in Julia,

 	someFun(x::Any) = println(1000000)
 	someFun(x::aa)  = println(x.bb)